jimchen2/markdown-parser/README.md

 - [ ] Address performance concerns: Optimize dynamic updating to handle large content more efficiently.
 - [ ] Enhance code formatting: Add syntax highlighting and a copy button for code blocks in HTML output.
 - [ ] Add Page Redirect for subroutes
+- [ ] Fix the indent Issues on the sidebar

 ## Release v0.3